 How Long Will It Take?
 The Steps of a Vermont Lawsuit

-Commencing a lawsuit can be a daunting and mysterious task.
-Many people who are thinking about filing a lawsuit may think of a scene in a movie where a plaintiff is yelled at and embarrassed in front of a packed courthouse.
-Others may ask themselves questions like “How much is a lawsuit going to cost?” or “How long is my lawsuit going to take?”.
+Commencing a lawsuit can feel daunting and mysterious.
+Many people imagine a scene from a courtroom drama where a plaintiff is yelled at and embarrassed in front of a packed courthouse.
+Others ask practical questions such as, “How much is a lawsuit going to cost?” or “How long will my lawsuit take?”

-Fortunately, the process of filing and participating in a lawsuit is far less frightening than Hollywood movies make it seem and the answers to the questions you may be asking yourself are rather simple and easy to understand.
+Fortunately, the process of filing and participating in a lawsuit is far less frightening than Hollywood movies make it seem.
+In Vermont, most civil cases follow a structured, predictable path designed to promote fairness, transparency, and resolution.

-The roadmap below is intended to provide you with the answers to these questions and to remove the anxiety that comes with the many unknowns of commencing a lawsuit.
+The roadmap below is intended to answer these common questions and reduce the anxiety that comes with the many unknowns of beginning a lawsuit.

 Step One: Visiting With An Attorney